Vanessa Hudgens Goes Completely Makeup-Free For New Photo Shoot, ‘Dis Is Meeee’

 The star also revealed that she’s learned to love and take care of her face over the years because it’s the only one she has.

-“[It’s] the only one I got, so I have to be good to it,” Vanessa said, adding that one of the best ways she takes care of herself is bring drinking a lot of water to stay hydrated.
+“[It’s] the only one I got, so I have to be good to it,” Vanessa said, adding that one of the best ways she takes care of herself is drinking a lot of water to stay hydrated.

 “Drink so much water.
 Drink way more water than you think you need to drink because it just helps flush everything out, keeps the toxins down, keeps your skin healthy and glowing,” Hudgens then shared when asked for her best beauty tips.